ivanleongwm/paper-trading/README.md

 **Week 3**

 1. Front-end: Complete the buy and sell stocks pages and the javascript logic.
+Set stock balance to a certain amount (10,000) and adjust the maximum number of stocks available for purchase.

 2. Front-end: Javascript logic with the cash balance and stock balance information and get it to work on the back-end too.
 Create the delete button to delete the user account and their respective stock holdings assets.

 3. Back-end: Create Update and Delete routes for nessasary controllers.
+Link all the routes to server.js

 4. Do up a new model that allows users to change the colour of the pie chart.
 Worked on both front-end and back-end to get this up.

+5. Create logout route for front-end.
+Link and redirect every piece together.

-5. Complete this read-me page.
+6. Complete this read-me page.